ibm-cloud-docs/assistant/beta-deploy-web-chat.md

     When you create a Zendesk Chat account, you specify a subdomain.
 Afterwards, your Zendesk console is available from a URL with the syntax: `<subdomain>.zendesk.com`.
 For example: `ibm.zendesk.com`

-    IBM provides an application that you can install in your Zendesk Chat domain to enable your human agents to communicate directly with your assistant.
+    IBM provides an application that you can install in your Zendesk Chat domain.
+When a customer asks to speak to a person, your assistant will transfer the in-progress conversation and a chat summary to the Zendesk agent by using this private app.

     - Download the private application from the Zendesk Chat setup page in {{site.data.keyword.conversationshort}}.